About Browsing in the Artstor Digital Library

 Illustrated Essays & Guest Lectures – These inquiries provide personalized perspectives on wide-ranging topics.
 The essays exploit the potential of abundant and specific imagery to illuminate a theme.
 Contributors, both from our wider community, and in-house, elucidate a particular expertise or interest.
 While the emphasis of the essays may be more editorial than academic, many provide links to scholarly sources.

-Studio Art – These image groups support teaching studio art courses with roughly 25-40 images per group, which illustrate examples of different qualities in art.
-The STEM to STEAM image group offers images that bridge the gap between art and science.
+Studio Art – These Groups support teaching studio art courses with roughly 25-40 images per group, which illustrate examples of different qualities in art.
+The STEM to STEAM Group offers images that bridge the gap between art and science.

 Sample Lesson Plans – Our sample lesson plans can help teachers use images to engage students in the classroom.
 This growing set of plans is intended to stimulate meaningful teaching with streamlined preparation.

-Social Studies and Humanities Overviews – A growing number of image groups (containing 100 images each) that illustrate topics as diverse as the environment and the Renaissance.
+Humanities – A growing number of Groups (containing 100 images each) that illustrate topics as diverse as the environment and the Renaissance.
 While some subjects – Women’s Studies, Anthropology, and Music History, among others – reflect academic guidelines, others present an eclectic panorama on a niche topic, as for example, Food and Culinary Arts, and the History of Medicine and Natural Science.
 Given that these topics range beyond traditional subject matter, they feature the unexpected and stimulate interdisciplinary thinking.

-If your institution subscribes to Shared Shelf, you can browse institutional collections alongside content from the Digital Library.
+If your institution subscribes to JSTOR Forum, you can browse institutional collections alongside content from the Digital Library.
 Click here for a full list of subscribers.

 From the landing page of the Digital Library:

-- The lower left panel shows list of Shared Shelf Institutional Collections.
+- The lower right panel shows a list of your Institutional Collections (you must be logged in or on a campus network).
 Click on any of the collection titles listed here.

-- From the menu choose Browse > Institutional Collections and select (or expand using the right-arrow) a collection.
+- From the menu choose Browse > Institutional Collections and select a collection.

-Please note: If your institution does not participate in Shared Shelf you will not see these options.
+Please note: If your institution does not participate in JSTOR Forum you will not see these options.

 - Log in to your Artstor account.
 Click here for instructions on how to register for an account.

-- Log in to your Artstor account so you can view all of the image groups that are available to you.
+- Log in to your Artstor account so you can view all of the Groups that are available to you.
 See this page for instructions on how to register for an Artstor account.

-- On the landing page of the Digital Library, Image Groups can be found under the top Browse menu, or Browse on the left panel.
+- On the landing page of the Digital Library, Groups can be found under the top Browse menu, or Browse in the footer.

 - Select a Group type to view the list of titles within: Private, Institutional, Artstor Curated, or Shared with me.